PHOTO: The U.K. is one of the most popular destinations for summer travel, according to travel agents. (Photo courtesy Thinkstock)

 Spain also made Lonely Planet's list of the best European destinations for the summer, in which they called out the undiscovered region of Extremadura, known for its Roman ruins and hillsides that mimic Tuscany.

 "Spend your summer vacation in Japan to experience one of the biggest UNESCO World Heritage sites: Mount Fuji.
 Easily accessible from Tokyo, you can reach the top of Japan's sacred iconic mountain in a two-day climbing program.
-The summit is attainable with guided assistance for any reasonably fit individual during climbing season, July 1-Aug.
-31,” said Roxana Lewis of Protravel in Beverly Hills, Calif.
+The summit is attainable with guided assistance for any reasonably fit individual during the climbing season, July 1-Aug.
+31," said Roxana Lewis of Protravel in Beverly Hills, Calif.

 You can also follow in the footsteps of President Obama in Japan, where he visited the Peace Memorial Park, the site of the atomic bomb blast during World War II.